cyborguk/cyborguk.github.io/_posts/2021-02-22-drm-disaster.md

 *Image credit Brenda Clarke/Flickr Creative Commons*

 Which brings me to something that happened this week.
-The Kindle app on my Android tablet stopped showing me DRM-restricted books.
+The Kindle app on my Android tablet stopped opening DRM-restricted books, instead giving a black screen.
 I tried removing the app, deregistering, clearing cache and data from the app.
-Only DRM-free books that I had bought elsewhere and sent to the Kindle app could be opened.
-I initiated a chat session with Amazon.
-The support guy tried a few things, and eventually closed all lines of enquiry with "in that case, your tablet in not supported", even though it satisfies the requirements specified in the Google Play Store, and that it worked last week.
+Only DRM-free books that I had bought elsewhere and sent to the Kindle app could be opened successfully.
+I initiated a lengthy chat session with Amazon.
+The support guy tried a few things, and eventually closed all lines of enquiry with "in that case, your tablet in not `supported", even though it satisfies the requirements specified in the Google Play Store, and that it worked last week.

 So that was it: Amazon had effectively taken away my content, since this was the chief device on which I consumed it.